juju/docs/src/en/commands.md

    _--provider  (= )_

-   only show pools of these provider types
+   Only show pools of these provider types

    **Details:**

-   Lists storage pools.

    The user can filter on pool type, name.